topseed/meta-admin-ex/dock/DOCKER.md

 You can run the admin locally, by just running node of exMeta2.
 But it's meant for the cloud where it can be leveraged.

-0. You should have deployed a static 'nbake' app. - and be able to access the files via FTP.
+0. You should have deployed a static 'nbake' app. - and be able to access the files via FTP (or S3) Second, you should have a working example express admin app, ex: http://github.com/topseed/meta-admin-ex/tree/master/exMeta2

 1. Install docker on a remote host via one click install provider, or a windows provider - where you can install docker via GUO.
 There are two dozens hosting providers offering Docker hosting, vultr or Digital Ocean - they provide a one click install.
 You should pick a location close to your development team, and likely run two hosts: ex: LA and NYC or sports and other.
 Or a Webmaster can install Docker in the DMZ of your company.